nzhagen/bibulous/README.rst

 ========

 Bibulous is a drop-in replacement for BibTeX that makes use of style templates instead of BibTeX's BST language.
-And like BibTeX itself, it is open source.
+The code is written in Python and, like BibTeX itself, it is open source.

 Bibulous developed out of frustration with developing bibliography styles using BibTeX's obscure style file language, and from the realization that bibliographies are highly structured, so that